 If the idea of too much bright colour doesn’t appeal, go for a black and white wallpaper in a neat geometric design.
-This is a pattern that will go with any kitchen colour scheme and if you have an investment property, it’s a perfect choice.
+Geo patterns will go with any kitchen colour scheme and if you have an investment property, they’re the perfect choice.

-Art Deco prints will never age.
+Despite their age, Art Deco prints will never get old.
 You can find a huge range of Art Deco-inspired patterned wallpapers—just make sure you line them up well due to the intricate line work.

 Choose a pattern that appeals to you and reflects your personality, because you’ll probably be spending a third of your life in this space.
-Colourful or busy accent walls work well with crisp white subway tile—or faux tile.
+Colourful or busy accent walls work well mixed with crisp white subway tile.

-A vintage-style wallpaper looks fresh and modern when paired with contemporary materials.
-You can add to the nostalgic feel by displaying some carefully curated vintage kitchenware and voila you have a lovely retro kitchen.
+Lastly, a vintage-style wallpaper can look fresh and modern.
+Just pair with contemporary materials and elements.
+You can add to the nostalgic feel by displaying some carefully curated vintage kitchenware for even more of a retro kitchen.

-And if you do decide to add wallpaper, consider enhancing your new look with a coat of fresh paint over the rest of the kitchen: you can easily find a trustworthy painter or an expert in cabinet-painting near you.
+If you do decide to add wallpaper, consider enhancing your new look with a coat of fresh paint over the rest of the kitchen.
+You can easily find a trustworthy painter or an expert in cabinet-painting near you.